raceychan/anywise/README.md

 # Anywise

-Anywise is a framework for decoupling the business logic of your application from infrastructures.
+Anywise is a framework designed to decouple the business logic of your application from its infrastructure, enabling you to use the same code to handle messages from various sources such as web APIs, message queues, AWS Lambda, and more.

-This allows you to use the same code to handle message from various message sources, web api, message queue, AWS lambda, etc.
+Despite being inspired by Hexagonal Architecture and Event-Driven Architecture, Anywise does not bind itself to any specific purpose.

 ---